gprMax/gprMax/docs/source/plotting.rst

 plot_antenna_params.py
 ----------------------

 This module uses matplotlib to plot the input impedance (resistance and reactance) and s11 parameter from an antenna model fed using a transmission line.
 It also plots the time history of the incident and reflected voltages in the transmission line and their frequency spectra.
-The module can optionally plot the s21 parameter if a receiver (``#rx``) is placed on the receiving antenna.
+The module can optionally plot the s21 parameter if another transmission line or a receiver output (``#rx``) is used on the receiver antenna.
 Usage (from the top-level gprMax directory) is:

 .. code-block:: none